dehe1011/QuantumDNA/README.md

 * User-Friendly Interface: Designed for ease of use by all researchers.
 * Parallelization: Supports parallel computing for the calculation of excited state properties for large ensembles of DNA sequences, optimizing performance within the computationally intensive context of open quantum systems.
 * Regular Updates: Stay current with the latest advancements and improvements.

+## What's new

+**July 2024**

+* Added a graphical user interface (GUI) to the package such that it is easily accessible for users who are less familiar with computer science.
+The user interface is based on the [customtkinter](https://customtkinter.tomschimansky.com/) package by Tom Schimansky.
+* Added a Jupyter Notebook ```QuantumDNA/docs/tutorials/3_Paper.ipynb``` that reproduces all figures contained in our paper (and the supplementary) [D. Herb, M. Rossini and J. Ankerhold, *Physical Review E 109*, 064413 (2024).](https://doi.org/10.1103/PhysRevE.109.064413)
+* Added a [documentation](https://quantumdna.readthedocs.io/en/latest/) available on Read the Docs

 ## Getting started